NOTICE OF PRIVACY PRACTICES

 Payment: Your protected health information will be used, as needed, to obtain payment for your health care services.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services we recommend for you such as; making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
 For example, obtaining approval for a hospital stay may require that your relevant protected health information be disclosed to the health plan to obtain approval for the hospital admission.

-Health Care Operations: We may use or disclose, as needed, your protected health information in order to support the business activities of Personal Enrichment through Mental Health Services, Inc. These activities include, but are not limited to, quality assessment activities, employee review activities and licensing.
+Health Care Operations: We may use or disclose, as needed, your protected health information in order to support the business activities of Personal Enrichment through Mental Health Services, Inc. These activities include, but are not limited to, quality assessment activities, employee review activities, train staff and students, and licensing.
 We will share your protected health information with third party “business associates” that perform various activities (i.e. transcription services) for the organization.
 Whenever an arrangement between our organization and a business associate involves the use or disclosure of your protected health information, we will have a written contract that contains terms that will protect the privacy of your protected health information.

 USES AND DISCLOSURES OF PROTECTED HEALTH INFORMATION BASED UPON YOUR WRITTEN AUTHORIZATION